nwb-extensions/staged-extensions/README.md

 3. Edit `staged-extensions/<your-extension-name>/ndx-meta.yaml`
 with information on where to find your NWB extension.
-    - The YAML file MUST contain a dict with the following keys:
+    - The YAML file MUST contain a dictionary with the following keys:
       - `name` - The name of the extension
       - `version` - Version number of your extension
       - `src` - URL to the public repository with the sources of the extension